 Get In Touch

 Thoughtful attorneys providing quality representation to Dallas, Texas residents serving as executor of an estate

 Price L. Johnson is a certified public accountant as well as an attorney.
 His meticulous nature allows him to bring an attention to detail which few attorneys can match.
 Our office strives to make you feel comfortable throughout the process and will promptly respond to your questions.
-We return phone calls and emails as quickly as reasonably possible.
+We return phone calls and emails as quickly possible.
 Contact our office today to schedule an initial consultation.
 We service the greater Dallas area, including Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center, Texas.

 Aggressive Dallas lawyers assisting personal representatives in dealing with various issues of the probate process

 Most probate administrations are straightforward and proceed without difficulties.
 Unfortunately, that is not always the case.
 Our lawyers assist personal representatives when disputes arise during a Texas probate.
 These include disputes over a will, disputes over whether one should be an heir, issues over whether a will should be invalidated due to duress, as well as disagreements over whether property should be included in an estate.
 There are also times where an executor is alleged to have breached their fiduciary duty.
 We defend individuals who face such accusations in Probate Court.
 We understand that personal representatives want to do what is right we give them the guidance and attention they deserve throughout the process.
 Contact us today to speak with an attorney.